Marilyn2015/Portfolio/README.md

 ## About Me

 Hi, I’m Marilyn!
 A determined and self-taught tech enthusiast, I transitioned from a background in sales and nonprofit leadership into the exciting realm of cybersecurity.
-My professional experience includes working as a Computer Systems Analyst for the Department of Defense, where I’ve handled secure data transfer, encryption, and cutting-edge tools like ICAT, PCDS, and ANGEL.
-I thrive on solving complex problems and continuously expanding my expertise, recently earning my CISA Plus certification.
+My professional experience includes working as a Computer Systems Analyst for the Department of Defense, where I’ve handled secure data transfer, encryption, and tools like ICADS, PCDS, and ANGEL.
+I thrive on solving complex problems and continuously expanding my expertise, recently earning my CYSA+ certification.

 When I’m not working, I’m exploring my other passions, like stargazing, watching science documentaries, and enjoying beach days with my daughter, Phoenix.
 My philosophy is simple: every challenge is an opportunity to grow, and I bring that mindset to everything I do.